 “Did you see that car with the altered license plates?”
 Rahymer blurted, after waving the patrol officer over.
 “Write down these numbers before I forget them.”
 David Ybarro jotted as told and even sketched passengers’ likenesses from the good samaritan’s account.
 It was a wickedly hot October afternoon in 1978, a day before the World Series opened at Dodger Stadium amid bunting and beer commercials.

 Wait!
 Did he say a drab, early-seventies-model Plymouth Executive?
-If so, Ybarro himself had noticed the car earlier while serving an unrelated subpoena, figuring it for an undercover narcotics vehicle pursuing drug dealers or their customers: stoners and enthusiasts of snow-white tans.
-Dispatch reported to Ybarra the car was registered to the group Synanon at its outpost in Visalia in Central California, between Fresno and Bakersfield.
+If so, Ybarro himself had noticed the car earlier while serving an unrelated subpoena, figuring it for an undercover narcotics vehicle..
+Dispatch reported back to Ybarra the car was registered to the group Synanon at its outpost in Visalia in Central California, between Fresno and Bakersfield.

 Synanon?
 That Synanon?
 This could be bad.
 Especially after the perceptive guy in the sleek, Japanese import took off before Ybarro learned his name.

-Ybarro, who walked a beat in this sun-glistened suburb a few minutes from Will Rogers State Beach, whistled for backup.
+Ybarro, who walked a beat in this sun-glistened suburb a few minutes from Will Rogers State Beach, hailed for backup.
 Two LAPD colleagues arrived to hear him out, then departed, apparently unconcerned.
-Out of precaution, another pair drove past the lawyer’s ranch-style home on Bollinger with bougainvillea out back, observing nothing abnormal.
-Even so, Ybarro couldn’t shake the butterflies that diabolical events were in motion by zealots programmed for bloodlust.
-A few minutes later he was on Bollinger, counseling a boy pedaling his bike to immediately call the LAPD if he spotted the Plymouth.
+Out of precaution, another pair drove past the lawyer’s ranch-style home on Bollinger with bougainvillea out back, observing nothing amiss.
+Even so, Ybarro couldn’t shake the butterflies that Synanon had set some kind of diabolical event in motion.
+So, a few minutes later he was on Bollinger, counseling a boy pedaling his bike to immediately call the LAPD if he spotted the Plymouth.

 At shift’s end, the officer logged his experience on a form.
-Only the next day would his report surface—in a department trash can, ignored.
+Only the next day would his report surface.
+It was in a trash can.

 * * *

-And of all the threats to his precarious reign, no one’s surpassed the pretty boy do-gooder half his age on Bollinger — not self-righteous journalists questioning his methods, not code inspectors probing reports of child-abuse.
-That’s why Dederich, sixty-five, ordered an exotic delivery packaged for the lawyer.
-A dissolute planet needed reminding: some New Age movements are best defended with Old Testament thunder.
+Of all the threats to his precarious reign, no one’s surpassed the pretty boy do-gooder half his age on Bollinger — not self-righteous journalists questioning his methods, not code inspectors probing reports of child-abuse.
+That’s why Dederich, sixty-five, ordered an exotic delivery for the lawyer.
+It’d be his way of broadcasting that a dissolute Establishment had no business judging his New Age movement, and if they pushed it too far, they’d be greeted with Old Testament-type vengeance.

 At 3:15 p.m., the gas-guzzler with the bogus plates flashed by California Highway Patrolman Donald Growe, then en route to get his car washed.
 Ping.
 He followed the car up the California Incline, the steep, hillside access road connecting Pacific Coast Highway with Santa Monica, and toggled his siren.
 Protocol next: wary approach, boots crunching asphalt, fingers above revolver.